idangal11/bina-invoice-processing-poc/README.md

-# Bina Project – Invoice Processing System
+# Bina Labs Project – Invoice Processing System

 ## Overview
 This project demonstrates two different approaches for extracting structured invoice data from PDF files and exporting the results to Excel: